slsgaming/civ13/README.md

 5. You will start playing in seconds!

 ## Setting up a Server (Ubuntu Linux)
-1. You will need a linux machine for the automated install, preferably Ubuntu.
-Open the command line.
+NOTE: You will need a linux machine for the automated install, preferably Ubuntu (supported) or Debian...

+1. Open the command line.

  2. Download the INSTALL file.
 You can use ***wget https://raw.githubusercontent.com/DojoDetroit/Civ13/master/INSTALL*** for it.
-If you don't have wget installed, use ***sudo apt install*** wget first.
+If you don't have wget installed, use ***sudo apt install wget***  first.

  3. Use **sudo bash INSTALL** and it should install everything you need.